algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - MISRA: MISRA is an independent organization that provides coding standards for the development of embedded software, that specifies a set of rules for the C and C++ programming languages in order to keep the code consistent and to avoid common programming mistakes.

 - AutoSAR: AutoSAR is a set of guidelines for the development of software for automotive electronic control units (ECUs).
 It is based on the AUTOSAR standard and is used in the automotive industry, however it is not necessary to use it to develop the infotainment system of a car.

+- M1: The M1 is processor developped by Apple which is now the standard for their machines, it uses a different architecture than the regular CPU, a lot of softwares are not available with these machines because of that.